ibm-cloud-docs/openwhisk/openwhisk_actions.md

   A call to `reject()` can be used to reject the Promise and signal that the activation completes abnormally.

-2. Run the following commands to create the action and invoke it:
+2. Run the following commands to create the Action and invoke it.

+  Create an Action called **asyncAction**:
   ```
-  wsk action create asyncAction asyncAction.js
+  bx wsk action create asyncAction asyncAction.js
   ```
   {: pre}

+  Invoke the Action:
   ```
-  wsk action invoke --result asyncAction
+  bx wsk action invoke --result asyncAction
   ```
   {: pre}